francos91/cold-chain-api/README.md

-# Cold Chain Logistics Pipeline
+# Cold Chain Logistics Transport Intelligence Dashboard

 A technical project demonstrating an end-to-end data pipeline for monitoring cold chain integrity, from data ingestion to predictive risk analysis using machine learning.